-All competitors are expected to dress in business casual attire when competing.
-Refer to the guidelines below for a detailed explanation of what is and is not permissible as business casual.
+All competitors are expected to dress in business-casual attire when competing.
+Refer to the guidelines below for a detailed explanation of what is and is not permissible as "business casual.

-• Slacks, Pants, and Suit Pants
+Slacks, Pants, and Suit Pants

-Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants, dressy capris, nice-looking dress synthetic pants and jeans without holes are acceptable.
-Inappropriate slacks or pants include jeans with holes, sweatpants, exercise pants, Bermuda shorts, short shorts, shorts, bib overalls, leggings, and any spandex or other formfitting pants that people wear for biking.
+Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants, dressy capris, and nice-looking dress synthetic pants are acceptable.
+Inappropriate slacks or pants include jeans, sweatpants, exercise pants, Bermuda shorts, short shorts, shorts, bib overalls, leggings, and any spandex or other form-fitting pants such as those in which people wear for biking.

-• Skirts, Dresses, and Skirted Suits
+Skirts, Dresses, and Skirted Suits

 Casual dresses and skirts, and skirts that are split at or below the knee are acceptable.
 Dress and skirt length should be at a length at which you can sit comfortably in public.
-Mini skirts, skorts, sun dresses, and spaghetti-strap dresses are inappropriate.
+Mini-skirts, skorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate.

-• Shirts, Tops, Blouses, and Jackets
+Shirts, Tops, Blouses, and Jackets

 Casual shirts, dress shirts, sweaters, tops, and polo shirts are acceptable.
 Educators Rising polo shirts are encouraged.
-Inappropriate attire includes tank tops; midriff tops; shirts with political messaging and/or potentially offensive, terms, logos, pictures, cartoons, or slogans; halter tops; tops with bare shoulders; sweatshirts, and t-shirts unless worn under another blouse, shirt, jacket, or dress.
+Inappropriate attire includes tank tops; midriff tops; shirts with potentially offensive words, terms, logos, pictures, cartoons, or slogans; haltertops; tops with bare shoulders; sweatshirts, and t-shirts unless worn under another blouse, shirt, jacket, or dress.